evabihari/bgg_feed/README.md

    are dealing with fields not available on BGG (Booth number, Price)
    - DONE
-4. From Eric's 2016's GenCON list -> Price sometimes added as MSRP tag (simliar to the Price) in the Body section -> update the code!
+4. From Eric's 2016's GenCON list -> Price sometimes added as MSRP tag (simliar to the Price) in the Body section
-   -DONE - check formatting and unicode characters
+   -DONE - check formatting and unicode characters - EUR is now handled correctly
 5. Create an API to the Riak and Mnesia database to be able to include price information from local shops, etc...
    -partly done: